plumdog/flask_table/README.md

 You can pass a dict of attributes to add to the form element with the `form_attrs` kwarg.

-[[Possible future work: make it so you can specify hidden fields to be added into the form.]]
+You can pass a dict of hidden fields to add into the form element with the `form_hidden_fields` kwargs.
+The keys will be used as the `name` attributes and the values as the `value` attributes.

 More about `NestedTableCol`
 ---------------------------